tpo-aallen6/10-full-stack-app-with-react-and-a-rest-api/README.md

 * CD to the client folder and run npm install, then npm start to start the client.
 * The API runs on localhost:3000 and the client runs on localhost:5000.

-This app allows a user to sign up, sign in, sign out, and perform basic CRUD operations on the database.
+This app allows a user to sign up, sign in, sign out, and perform basic CRUD operations on the courses table in the database when authorized.